Master's Degree Programme in Human Neuroscience

 Do you have the brain and mind for human neuroscience?

-Students of the new Master’s Degree Programme will get a deep understanding of human brain function.
+Students of the Master’s Degree Programme will get a deep understanding of human brain function.
 They will learn non-invasive imaging methods to investigate brain activation and structure as well as behavioural methods to measure human cognition and performance.
 The Programme gives a strong foundation to work as a human neuroscience expert in various industries requiring knowledge and skills to tackle the complex brain-behaviour issues.

 Graduates are expected to find jobs, for example, in drug development, in companies developing novel health and game products, and in customised marketing research.
 The Programme also gives a strong basis to continue studies towards a PhD.